bitcoin-api/bitcoin-api-full-stack/README.md

 **About**

 This section deals with set up for deployment to a remote Linux server.
 The deployment method used is called Giraffe Lick Leaf (GLL).
 The way GLL deployment works is you input a deploy command on your home computer that specifies a NodeJS service for the Bitcoin node.
 The deploy command triggers your home computer to send the most recent code for the specified NodeJS service to the remote Linux server.
-The Linux server accepts and installs the specified NodeJS service if it doesn't already exist, or it updates the existing service.
+The Linux server accepts and installs the NodeJS service if it doesn't already exist, or it updates the existing service.

 This section goes through how to set up the Bitcoin-Api Bitcoin node backend for deployment.
 The main task is to transfer the Tree Deploy🌲🌳 code to the Linux server.
 The tree deploy code runs on your Linux server and it accepts and install the incoming code sent from your home computer.